 8. Sweet Potatoes and Pancreas

-Sweet potatoes don’t just look like the human pancreas, they also work like a pancreas!
-By balancing the glycemic index of diabetics and supplying beta-carotene, sweet potatoes protect your child’s all tissues from damage.
+Sweet potatoes don’t just look like the human pancreas; they also work like pancreas!
+By balancing the glycemic index of people with diabetes and supplying beta-carotene, sweet potatoes protect your child’s tissues from damage.
 Not to forget, they are so tasty that your digestive system is happy anyway!
 Have you tried making a Sweet Potato Kheer yet?

 9. Ginger and Stomach

 Even if you didn’t make this connection before, this picture has surely changed that, right?
-Ginger not only looks like the stomach but it also aids in digestion!
-It also has the ability to prevent nausea and vomiting, and cure motion sickness.
-Special bonus – it also slows down the growth rate of bowel tumors.
-We recommend this delicious Sukku (Dry Ginger) Kuhzambu for your family; it has a wonderful blend of flavours.
+Ginger not only looks like the stomach, but it also aids in digestion!
+It also has the ability to prevent nausea and vomiting and cure motion sickness.
+Special bonus – it also slows down the growth rate of bowel tumours.
+We recommend the delicious Sukku (Dry Ginger) Kuhzambu for your family; it has a wonderful blend of flavours.

 10. Banana and Smile

 Eating a banana will cheer your kids up and put a smile on their face.
 Don’t believe us?
-Well, it is no sheer chance that the banana resembles a smile; this fruit contains an amino acid called tryptophan which gets converted into a neurotransmitter called serotonin – a mood regulating chemical in the brain!
-Bananas can actually be termed as anti-depressant drugs, since they adjust the level of serotonin production in the brain.
-If you’re still unsure, just cook these Banana Fritters today and wait for the reactions.
+Well, it is no sheer chance that the banana resembles a smile.
+This fruit contains an amino acid called tryptophan, which gets converted into a neurotransmitter called serotonin – a mood-regulating chemical in the brain!
+Bananas can actually be termed as anti-depressant drugs since they adjust the level of serotonin production in the brain.
+If you’re still unsure, just cook some yummy Banana Fritters today and wait for the reactions.